iamstarkov/iamstarkov.com/2015-25-npm-scripts-101.draft.md

 _19 june 2015_

-package.json can have [`scripts` fields](scripts), which are basically an object, which looks like this:
+package.json can have [`scripts` fields](scripts), which are basically an object similar to this one:

       "scripts": {
         "name": "command-to-run",